superphy/spfy/docs/source/contributing.rst

     "file": "/datastore/2017-06-14-21-26-43-375215-GCA_001683595.1_NGF2_genomic.fna"
   }

 It is expected that only 1 job id be returned per request.
 In `v4.2.2`_ we introduced the concept of `blob` ids in which dependency checking is handled server-side; you can find more details about this in `reactapp issue #30`_ and `backend issue #90`_.
-The Redis DB was also set to run in persistant-mode, with results stored to disk inside a docker volume.
+The Redis DB was also set to run in persistent-mode, with results stored to disk inside a docker volume.
 The `blob` concept is only relevant if you handle parallelism & pipelines for a given task (ex.
 Subtyping) through multiple RQ jobs (ex.
 QC, ID Reservation, ECTyper, RGI, parsing, etc.); if you handle parallelism in your own codebase, then this isn't required.

 Another point to note is that the: